How to Reset KitchenAid refrigerator

 Whenever it’s done, close the door.
 Then check whether the warning actually shows up or not.

-Assuming this worked, you did a reset inside under 27 seconds.
+Assuming this worked, you did a reset in under 27 seconds.

 However, if it doesn’t, you can proceed to step 4.